-I watch a lot of sports, and this time of year that means I’m watching golf and football.
-This past week, I watched our Web.com Tour Championship here in Jacksonville.
+I watch a lot of sports, and that means I’m watching golf and football.
+Year ago, I watched our Web.com Tour Championship here in Jacksonville.
 I watched a lot of young men fulfill their dream of becoming a PGA TOUR Professional.
 It was amazing to see the raw emotion of these men fulfilling a lifelong dream.

 On the other side of this, there were many who were not able to fulfill their dream and missed an opportunity.
 This doesn’t mean they won’t ever get that chance.
 But, being so close and not getting it also forces out emotions you may or may not have known you had inside of you.

 Coming down the stretch, there are a lot of things that can distract you or knock you off your path for success.
 One missed shot, one lapse of focus, even allowing weather to affect your play.
 Many of these men were well on their way to accomplishing their goal.
 But they allowed one mistake to compound into others and ultimately make them miss the mark.